 Selena holds BMus (hons) and MMus degrees and is a fully qualified teacher (PGCE).
 She has a vast range of teaching experience involving both whole class teaching and one-to-one tuition.
-Her experience is mainly in adult education and she currently holds positions at Morley College and City Lit in London.
+Her experience is mainly in adult education and she has held positions at Goldsmiths and Middlesex University and currently teaches at Morley College and City Lit in London.

-Selena is also a specialist Kodály practitioner and is an occasional tutor for the British Kodály Academy.
+Selena is a specialist Kodály practitioner and is an occasional tutor for the British Kodály Academy.
 She gained a distinction in Advanced Musicianship from the Kodály Centre of London and also has a qualification in Kodály Methdology accredited by the Royal Conservetoire of Scotland.
 She runs courses in Kodály musicianship as well as incorporating this approach into her teaching practise in a variety of areas.
-She holds the role of Advisor of Further Education for the British Kodály Academy.
+She is advisor in further education for the British Kodály Academy.

 As well as her teaching Selena is Digital Champion and Learning Champion at Morley College where she mentors other tutors in the music department.